 Diio Mi’s standard feature set includes U.S. passenger traffic data made available to the domestic market by the U.S. Department of Transportation (DOT).
 But DOT restrictions and the lack of participation by non-U.S. carriers can make airport marketing and international air service development particularly challenging.

-To bridge these critical intelligence gaps, Diio has developed a sophisticated Fares and Market Size (FM) module.
-Available as an option to Diio Mi subscribers, FM combines domestic and international fares and market size data based on actual and completed transactions.
+To bridge these critical intelligence gaps, Diio has developed a sophisticated Fares and Market Size (FM) Traffic module.
+Available as an option to Diio Mi subscribers, FM Traffic combines domestic and international fares and market size data booking data.

 Global.
-Diio Mi FM is the first truly global source of aviation market intelligence that comes from ticket data.
-Diio Mi FM combines ARC’s ASP data for tickets sold in the United States with IATA’s BSP for tickets sold in 163 other nations around the world, including nations uncovered by other sources like China and Russia.
+Diio Mi FM Traffic is the first truly global source of aviation market intelligence that comes from tickets sold in the United States and around the world, including nations uncovered by other sources like China and Russia.